evergreen-ci/evg-module-manager/README.md

-  git-commit    Perform git commit of changes in each module. list-modules  List the modules available for the current repo. patch         Create an Evergreen patch with changes from the base repo and any enabled... update-branch Perform git merge|rebase operation to update the branch.
+  git-commit    Perform git commit of changes in each module. list-modules  List the modules available for the current repo. patch         Create an Evergreen patch with changes from the base repo and any enabled... pull-request   Create pull request for the changes in each module. update-branch Perform git merge|rebase operation to update the branch.
 ```